The Adventures of Sam & Max: Freelance Police

-The Adventures of Sam & Max: Freelance Police is an animated television series, based on the Sam & Max comic series by Steve Purcell.
-The series follows vigilante private investigators Sam, an anthropomorphic dog, and Max, a lagomorph or "hyperkinetic rabbity-thing", as they investigate strange and bizarre cases and confront the criminals responsible.
+The Adventures of Sam & Max: Freelance Police, also known as Sam & Max, is an animated television series, based on the Sam & Max comic series by Steve Purcell.
+The series follows vigilante private investigators Sam and Max, an anthropomorphic dog and a lagomorph or "hyperkinetic rabbity-thing" respectively, as they investigate strange and bizarre cases and confront the criminals responsible.

-The show was first aired in October 1997 on Fox Kids in the U.S. and YTV in Canada, producing 13 episodes (with 24 segments) and winning the 1998 Gemini Award for "Best Animated Series".
-Despite being well-received and performing well, the series was cancelled in April 1998 after just one season.
+The series, produced by Nelvana, aired from October 4, 1997 to April 25, 1998 on the Fox Kids block in the United States and YTV in Canada, producing 13 episodes (with 24 segments) and winning the 1998 Gemini Award for "Best Animated Series".
+Despite being well-received and performing well, the series was cancelled after just one season.

 Premise

-The series revolves around Sam & Max, the freelance police accepting missions from the mysterious Commissioner, whom they have never seen.
+The series revolves around Sam and Max, a pair of anthropomorphic self-styled private detectives, based in an office in a run-down district of New York City.
+Sam is a 6-foot anthropomorphic canine dog detective dressed in a noir-styled suit and hat.
+Max is an easily excitable 3-foot "hyperkinetic rabbity thing".
+As the Freelance Police, they are frequently accepting missions from the mysterious Commissioner, Sam and Max's mysterious agent and only known link to any form of official government body.
+The pair are often joined by Darla "The Geek" Gugenheek, the detectives' personal 12-year-old scientist and laboratory technician, housed in the pair's very own "Sub-Basement of Solitude".
+She often provides the duo with new gadgets and inventions to aid them on their missions.
+Lorne, The Friend for Life serves as Sam and Max's clingy and over-exuberant fan, and self-declared "friend for life", who only ends up annoying the duo and getting in the way of them doing their job.

 The assignments usually lead them into far-off and exotic locales such as the Moon, Mount Olympus, the centre of the Earth or the mutant inhabited waters of Bohunk Lagoon.
 In between these assignments, the pair also manage to squeeze in fridge-spelunking, time traveling, Bigfoot-hunting and numerous other escapades.
 There were also holiday-themed episodes, such as visiting a prison on Christmas and delivering an artificial heart on Valentine's Day.

+Due to the series' children-based demographic, scenes of violence and profanity were heavily toned down compared to other Sam & Max media; for example, Sam's revolver had been removed entirely.
+However, the series maintained the franchise's irreverent, edgy and absurd humour portrayed in the comics.